 The menu, which invites guests to rediscover the innately convivial experience of dining, won the chef his first Michelin star in 2019.

 The Bistrot is a collective dining area that is open to all.
-Located in the side wing of La Centrale, it serves both Lavazza employees and the general public.
+Located in the side wing of La Centrale, it serves both coworkers and the general public.
 Its menus change daily, offering fresh, affordable dishes with an attention to offering the correct nutritional balance.

 The area is divided into three island-restaurants: San Tommaso 10, street food in the Italian tradition; ¡Tierra!, natural cooking with tasty and wholesome recipes that include vegetarian options; and Murisengo, traditional Italian and Piedmontese food.
-When coming up with the concept for the Bistrot, Lavazza also collaborated with Slow Food in choosing the areas and the raw materials used for the menus.
+In the concept design phase, we also collaborated with Slow Food in sourcing and selecting the raw materials used for the menus.